Daylighting (streams): Hastings Creek

 The Hastings Creek Stream Daylighting Project was originally proposed in 1994 as a way to manage storm water and for aesthetic purposes.
 The idea was to bring the stream back to its once natural formation which would improve the surrounding habitat for wildlife as well as the originally proposed purposes.
 This project's plan was finalized in 1997, and work began the same year.

 The stream had existed in Hastings Park until 1935 when the Park became focused on entertainment rather than its original purpose when it was given to the city in 1889, which was to be a retreat for those with a passion for the outdoors.
-As the Pacific Nation Exhibition (PNE) grounds continued to expand there was a continued loss of natural woodlands, greenery and waterways.
+As the Pacific National Exhibition (PNE) grounds continued to expand there was a continued loss of natural woodlands, greenery and waterways.
 It was not until the 1980s when the surrounding community began to look at continuing to uphold its original purpose.

 The daylighting project made major progress in 2013 in the area located in the Creekway Park, which was originally a parking lot.
 The daylighted stream will one day connect the Sanctuary in Hastings Park to the Burrard Inlet.
 The progress made in Creekway Park is a major step towards this goal.
 This daylighting project also improved pedestrian and bikeway transit.
 This stream is now able to obtain the stormwater from the surrounding area, which reduces the load that is felt by the municipality's storm sewers.
 It is the storms in early autumn which provide the water flow for the creek, meaning that there is variable flow throughout the year.
 During the late summer months the moist soil is relied upon to maintain the vegetation of the area.
 This variation in flow does not allow for salmon migration through the creek; however it does house trout as well as vegetation which aid in the filtration of the storm water entering the creek.